 - Try before you buy

 Want to see what you look like in your new glasses before you buy?
-Some online glasses retailers have virtual try-on technology, like the award-winning3 3D app from Glasses.com.
-With this app, you can see how frames look on you from every angle before you pick your perfect pair.
+Some online glasses retailers have virtual try-on technology, like this tool from Glasses.com.
+You can see how frames look on you from every angle before you pick your perfect pair.
 Some retailers will ship glasses straight to your doorstep to try out, too.

 Fit is a big issue with glasses, and a hard nut to crack for many online glasses shops.
 Build into your budget the cost of a proper fitting by an eye care professional at a brick-and-mortar store near you.
 If your frames don’t fit well, they are not only uncomfortable, they may actually cause vision problems and/or headaches since you won’t be looking through the lens correctly.